stephen-dorris/sfml/mini-paint/README.md

 * The window and drawable canvas is 600x400 pixels wide

-1. Pressing the number keys 1 through 8 allows you to draw in a different color.
+* Pressing the number keys 1 through 8 allows you to draw in a different color.
-⋅⋅* Blac
+⋅⋅*Black
-⋅⋅*  White
+⋅⋅*White
-⋅⋅* Red
+⋅⋅*Red
-⋅⋅* Green
+⋅⋅*Green
-⋅⋅* Blue
+⋅⋅*Blue
-⋅⋅* Yellow
+⋅⋅*Yellow
-⋅⋅* Magenta
+⋅⋅*Magenta
-⋅⋅* Cyan
+⋅⋅*Cyan

 * Pressing the space key will clear the canvas to the last color you have seleted.